huzeyann/ncut_pytorch/docs/parameters.md

 A_ij = exp(-(A_ij / affinity_focal_gamma))
 ```

-lower `affinity_focal_gamma` means shaper affinity.
+lower `affinity_focal_gamma` means sharper affinity.

 This transform is inspired by [focal loss](https://paperswithcode.com/method/focal-loss).
 In graph cut methods, disconnected edges are more important than connected edges, adding edge between two already connected clusters will not greatly alter the resulting eigenvectors, however, adding edge between two disconnected clusters will greatly alter the eigenvectors.
-Lower the `affinity_focal_gamma` value will make less-connected edges fade away, the resulting eigenvector will be shaper.
+Lower the `affinity_focal_gamma` value will make less-connected edges fade away, the resulting eigenvector will be sharper.

 <div style="text-align: center;">